CaffeineMC/lithium-fabric/README.md

 incomplete features, bugs, crashes, and all other kinds of weird issues.
 You **should not use these bleeding edge builds** unless you know what you are doing and are comfortable with software debugging.
 If you report issues using these builds, we will expect that this is the case.
 Caveat emptor.

-### Reporting Issues

-You can report bugs and crashes by opening an issue on our [issue tracker](https://github.com/jellysquid3/lithium-fabric/issues).
-Before opening a new issue, please check using the search tool that your issue has not already been created, and that if there is a suitable template for the issue you are opening, that it is filled out entirely.
-Issues which are duplicates or do not contain the necessary information to triage and debug may be closed.

-Please note that while the issue tracker is open to feature and mod compatibility requests, development is primarily focused on improving hardware compatibility and performance, along with finishing any unimplemented features necessary for parity with the vanilla renderer.

 ### Configuration